History of the Jews in Uruguay: 20th century

 Significant Jewish immigration to Uruguay began in the late 19th century, with the arrival of Jews from Brazil and Argentina.
 At the beginning of the 20th century, Uruguay became an attractive destination for Jews due to the secularism and prosperity following the reforms carried out during the Batlle era.
 The largest Jewish population was in Montevideo, whose Villa Muñoz neighbourhood received a large amount of the European Jewish immigration that came to Uruguay, which led it to become the Jewish quarter of the capital.
 Jewish schools and the first synagogue were established there in 1917 by a small Ashkenazi community.

 The first recorded minyan happened in 1912.
 Despite the majority of Ashkenazi immigration, a significant number of Sephardim from the Ottoman Empire settled in the country.
 Most of them were poor and working-class, so upon their arrival they lived in tenements located in neighborhoods such as Ciudad Vieja, Palermo and Barrio Sur.
 In 1915, 30 Jewish families from Belarus and Bessarabia settled in the rural area of the Paysandú Department and established an agricultural settlement, Colonia 19 de Abril.
 Around that time, a Jewish cemetery was also established in the city of La Paz, 20 kilometers from Montevideo.

-In the early years of the century, as the Jewish community in Uruguay grew, different institutions were founded to bring it together and help the newcomers settle and adapt.
-After World War I, the number of Ashkenazim in Uruguay increased significantly, with the arrival of Jews from Latvia, Lithuania, Poland, Romania and Czechoslovakia escaping antisemitism.
-The majority of Jewish immigration to Uruguay took place in the 1920s and 1930s.
-A large percentage of Jewish immigrants during this period were German Jews and Italian Jews.
+As the Jewish community in Uruguay grew during the early 20th century, a number of institutions were established to provide assistance to immigrants and promote community organization.
+After World War I, Jewish immigration increased significantly, particularly among Ashkenazi Jews from Eastern and Central Europe, including Latvia, Lithuania, Poland, Romania, and Czechoslovakia, as a result of growing antisemitism and political instability in the region.
+The Jewish population continued to expand during the interwar period, with the arrival of additional groups, including Italian, North African and Hungarian Jews.

-Uruguayan Jews initially made a living in small retail trade and peddling, with some becoming craftsmen and artisans.
-In time, they moved up the economic scale, and many became the owners of large stores or medium-sized businesses.
-They became primarily middle-class, particularly as many of them were by then second or third-generation Uruguayans.
-Their economic advancement was aided by the creation of Jewish loan and assistance funds, which evolved into Jewish banks.
+Uruguayan Jews initially made a living through small-scale retail and peddling, with some working as craftsmen and artisans.
+Over time, many moved into larger commercial activities, becoming owners of large stores and medium-sized businesses.
+As a result, the community became predominantly middle class, particularly as a growing proportion of its members were second- and third-generation Uruguayans.
+Their economic advancement was aided by the creation of Jewish loan and assistance funds, some of which later developed into financial institutions such as the Banco Israelita del Uruguay.

 1932 Uruguayan Rosh Hashana greeting card in Yiddish.

 The Uruguayan government's open immigration policy waned during Gabriel Terra's rule in the 1930s.
-During the Terra dictatorship (1933–38), immigration restrictions were imposed with the passing of laws establishing several reasons for refusing entry into the country.
-However, despite the fact that some refugee ships were refused entry to Montevideo "for failure to meet requirements", the arrival of Jews to Uruguay continued during the 1930s.
-In 1936 the Uruguayan division of B'nai B'rith was established.
+During the Terra dictatorship (1933–38), a series of laws introduced immigration restrictions and expanded the grounds on which entry into the country could be denied.
+Despite these measures, and the refusal of some refugee ships arriving in Montevideo for failing to meet legal requirements, Jewish immigration to Uruguay continued throughout the decade, with an estimated 19,600 Jews arriving between 1927 and 1942.
+In 1936 the Uruguayan branch of B'nai B'rith was established.